VirtusLab/scala-cli/website/docs/getting_started.md

 </ChainedSnippets>

-Seeing that output, you may wonder, why do we have an additional `.scala` file under the `.scala` dir?
+Seeing that output, you may wonder, why do we have an additional `.scala` file under the `.scala-build` dir?
 The way this works is that under the hood, Scala CLI sometimes needs to preprocess source code files — such as scripts.
-So these preprocessed files are created under the `.scala` directory, and then compiled from there.
+So these preprocessed files are created under the `.scala-build` directory, and then compiled from there.

 ## Packaging